 There are observable behaviors and activities prior to a terrorist attack which generally represent the best opportunity to detect and disrupt the terrorists’ plans.
-What follows is a synthesis of versions of this list that can be found online as well as information gleaned from a variety of books I’ve read on the subject.
-This is far from a complete or comprehensive list — it’s a starting point for a much larger discussion — so add your own thoughts on this in the comments area.
+What follows is a synthesis of similar resources that can be found online as well as information gleaned from a variety of books I’ve read on the subject.
+This is intended to be a starting point for a much larger discussion, so add your own thoughts on the topic in the comments area below.

 1.)
 Financing Activities — Watch out for evidence of transactions involving large cash payments, deposits, or withdrawals.
 These are not just signs of criminal enterprise, but also may indicate terrorist funding efforts.
 Collection/solicitation of financial donations and “white-collar” criminal activities are potential warning signs.